-Large social media firms, such as Facebook, Google, Yahoo, and others objected to the language in the initial UFADAA model act claiming that the legislation did not sufficiently respect the legal obligation these firms believed they had to their customer not to divulge any information on their accounts to any other party without the account owner's permission.
-This difference of opinion served neither the fiduciary or social media community and certainly provided no benefits to those simply attempting to settle an estate or otherwise perform their fiduciary duties.
+Large social media firms, such as Facebook, Google, Yahoo, and others objected to the language in the initial UFADAA model act claiming that the legislation did not sufficiently respect the legal obligations these firms believed they had to their customers not to divulge any information on their accounts to any other party without the account owner's permission.
+This difference of opinion served neither the fiduciary nor social media community and certainly provided no benefits to those simply attempting to settle an estate or otherwise perform their fiduciary duties.

 After this initial negative backlash, representatives of all the interested parties held a series of additional meetings and developed a revised version of UFADAA.
-The revised language, known as RUFADAA, has now been enacted by 45 states nationwide and is what is before you today - appropriately-tailored for Massachusetts' existing statues - in H 1749 and S 1033.
+The revised language, known as RUFADAA, has now been enacted by 49 states nationwide.

-We again applaud the efforts of both Representative Livingstone and Senator Finegold for recognizing the pressing need to address this important issue this session.
-MBA strongly believes that adopting these bills will finally put the Commonwealth on equal playfield with the growing list of states that have already enacted RUFADAA.
-Unlike some of the other bills before you today, only the uniform act's full revised language establishes default rules that attempt to balance the user's privacy interest with the fiduciary's need for access by making a distinction between the "content of electronic communications," the "catalogue of electronic communications", and other types of digital assets.
+We applaud the efforts of Leader Creem and Senator Finegold for recognizing the pressing need to address this important issue this session.
+MBA strongly believes that adopting the revised RUFADAA language will finally put the Commonwealth on equal playfield with the growing list of states that have already enacted RUFADAA.
+It is important to note that the uniform act's full revised language establishes default rules that attempt to balance the user's privacy interest with the fiduciary's need for access by making a distinction between the "content of electronic communications," the "catalogue of electronic communications," and other types of digital assets, all of which is found exclusively in H 1855, which will be heard before this Committee at a future date this session.